MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v2.8.0/Set-AzureRmSqlElasticPool.md

 ```

 ### -StorageMB
 Specifies the storage limit, in megabytes, for the elastic pool.
-For more information, see the New-AzureRmSqlElasticPool cmdlet.
+See [eDTU and storage limits](https://docs.microsoft.com/azure/sql-database/sql-database-elastic-pool#edtu-and-storage-limits-for-elastic-pools) for possible values.

 ```yaml
 Type: Int32